your-scorpion/Product-Design-in-the-Military-and-Security-Sectors/templates/design_doc_checklist.md

 - [ ] Built or updated a CJM with an explicit "key conflict" section, not just an as-is description
 - [ ] Considered field research / contextual inquiry for understanding how security incidents and workarounds actually happen on the ground
 - [ ] Recorded every interview and stored it somewhere that meets the same confidentiality bar the product itself is held to
+- [ ] Gave every distinct user role its own persona rather than one composite user, with stress conditions and training level/frequency of use noted per role — a daily power user and a rare emergency-only user can't be designed for identically

 ## Security UX Heuristics
 - [ ] Security-relevant information is accessible, concise, and shown only when relevant to the current task